9 Strengths of Dyslexia

 Those with dyslexia are well known for having sudden leaps of insight that solve problems with an unorthodox approach.

 This is an intuitive approach to problem solving that can seem like daydreaming.
-Staring out of the window is how dyslexia works, letting the brain slide into neutral and ease itself around a problem to let connections assemble.
+Staring out of the window is how dyslexics work, letting their brain slide into neutral and ease itself around a problem to let connections assemble.

 But don’t even try convincing a teacher that staring out of the window is how your brain works!